JRaviLab/2023-glbio/README.md

 The workshop includes three main sections.

-1. Utilizing R markdown and quarto notebooks for quick, one-off analyses
+1. Utilizing R markdown and Quarto notebooks for quick, one-off analyses
 2. Streamlining an analysis pipline with R Shiny and deploying your app to the public
 3. Develop an R package API for programtic access to the app services